infobloxopen/atlas-db/README.md

    - Kubernetes cluster version should be > 1.9
    - Migration/Initialization scripts should comply with [these](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md) guidelines.
    - To access gitHub source need user's **personal access tokens**
-   - Currently `GitHub` is the only supported source for migration scripts.
+   - `GitHub` and `AWS S3` are the only supported source for migration scripts.
    - Current end to end support for Postgres database only.

 ## Custom Resources and Controller deployment